 There have been no significant findings in relation to the system of governance either through the RCSA or in internal audit reports during the reporting period.
-However, as noted in section B.1.3, following a review of the risk governance structure conducted by the Board Risk Committee, it was decided that the roles of CRO and Head of Compliance will be carried out by separate individuals.
-The currently consolidated Risk and Compliance Team will also be restructured, so that Risk and Compliance will operate as two separate functions, both performing within the second line of defence.
-These changes will be implemented in 2020.
+However, as noted in section B.1,3, following a review of the risk governance structure conducted by the Board Risk Committee, it was decided that the roles of CRO and Head of Compliance would be carried out by separate individuals.
+The previously consolidated Risk and Compliance Team has also been restructured, so that Risk and Compliance now operate as two standalone independent functions, both performing within the second line of defence.
+These changes were implemented in Q4 2020.

-As the Company commenced trading on 01 January 2019, the first certification by the Board of its compliance with the relevant provisions of the Corporate Governance Requirements for Insurance Undertakings 2015 will be made in April 2020.
+As the Company commenced trading on 1 January 2019, it is also worth noting that the first certification by the Board of its compliance with the relevant provisions of the Corporate Governance Requirements for Insurance Undertakings 2015 was made in April 2020.